 High Audience Engagement

-Based on engagement factors, the group that was the most engaged, and with a very respectable conversion rate, were the visitors from Salon.com.
-These visitors tended to stay the longest, read more pages, and consistently browsed the shirt selection.
-It was a surprise that this group was the most engaged, but something resonated with them as the article was published right in the middle of the controversy.
+Based on engagement factors, the group that was the most engaged, and with a very respectable conversion rate, were the visitors from news sites.
+These visitors tended to stay the longest, read more pages, and had the highest conversion rates.

 Good Audience Engagement